Valiyaveetil Diju: Personal life

 Diju was born at Ramanattukara, in the Calicut district to Karunakaran and Lalitha on 4 January 1981.
 He did his schooling in Govt.
 Model Boys School, Thrissur.
 He completed his graduation from Farook College, Calicut.
-Diju is currently working as Chief Manager in ONGC, Chennai.
-He is married to Dr. Soumya on 16 September 2012.
-Diju and Soumya have a son Ivaan, who born 16 February 2017.
+Diju is currently working as Chief Manager in ONGC, Chennai.He married Dr. Soumya on 16 September 2012.
+Diju and Soumya have a son, Ivaan, who was born on 16 February 2017.
+They also have a daughter, who was born on 4 November 2023.
 Diju has an elder brother Dinu.